Letharia vulpina

 Letharia vulpina, commonly known as the wolf lichen (although the species name vulpina, from vulpine relates to the fox), is a fruticose lichenized species of fungus in the family Parmeliaceae.
 It is bright yellow-green, shrubby and highly branched, and grows on the bark of living and dead conifers in parts of western and continental Europe and the Pacific Northwest and northern Rocky Mountains of North America.
 This species is somewhat toxic to mammals due to the yellow pigment vulpinic acid, and has been used historically as a poison for wolves and foxes.
 It has also been used traditionally by many native North American ethnic groups as a pigment source for dyes and paints.

+Taxonomy

+The lichen was first formally described in 1753 by the Swedish naturalist Carl Linnaeus.
+He classified it as a member of the eponymous genus Lichen, which was standard practice at the time.
+Auguste-Marie Hue transferred it to the genus Letharia in 1899.

 Description

 The thallus, or vegetative body, has a fruticose shape — that is, shrubby and densely branched — and a bright yellow to yellow-green, or chartreuse color, although the color will fade in drier specimens.
 Its dimensions are typically 2 to 7 cm in diameter.
 The vegetative reproductive structures soredia and isidia are present on the surface of the thalli, often abundantly.